schell/teleform/README.md

 ### providers

 A provider is an associated type on `TeleSync` that helps sync your resources to your IaC definition.
-For AWS, the provider is `&'a SdkConfig`, which is used to create a client for each AWS sub-service.
+For AWS, the provider is `SdkConfig`, which is used to create a client for each AWS sub-service.

 #### included providers